PaddlePaddle/docs/docs/design/phi/design_en.md

 };
 ```

-Then, in order to transplant the functional InferMeta back to the Op system of fluid, it is necessary to normalize the functional InferMeta to the functor form.
+Then, in order to transplant the functional `InferMeta` back to the Op architecture of fluid, it is necessary to normalize the functional `InferMeta` to the functor form.

-Normalize the function form through the PT_INFER_META macro, and then wrap `PT_INFER_META(***InferMeta)` into a functor.
-The functor first converts the InferShapeContext to InferMetaContext, then calls the corresponding InferMeta function, and manages the code uniformly through a macro.
+Normalize the function form through the `PT_INFER_META` macro, and then wrap `PT_INFER_META(***InferMeta)` into a functor.
+The functor first converts the `InferShapeContext` to `InferMetaContext`, then calls the corresponding `InferMeta` function, and manages the code uniformly through a macro.

 ```
 ##define DELCARE_INFER_SHAPE_FUNCTOR(op_type, functor_name, fn)      \